Valley Ford, California: History

 Valley Ford had a grain mill in the 1850s.
 Starting in the 1876, Valley Ford was a stop on the North Pacific Coast Railroad connecting Cazadero to the Sausalito ferry, enabling local ranchers and fishers to export produce to San Francisco.

 In 1976, Christo and Jeanne-Claude's installation art piece Running Fence passed through Valley Ford on its way from Cotati to Bodega Bay.

-Open from 1856 to 1967, Watson School once served as Valley Ford's school, and is located in a Sonoma County Regional Parks Department historic park about 3.5 miles north of Valley Ford.
+Open from 1856 to 1967, Watson School once served as Valley Ford's school, and is located in a Sonoma County Regional Parks Department historic park, approximately 3.5 miles north of Valley Ford.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 2.6 square miles (6.8 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 2.6 square miles (6.8 km^{2}), all land.

 Demographics

+Valley Ford first appeared as a census designated place in the 2010 U.S. census.